Massage Therapy Overview

 - Professional Sports Teams

-- Graduates will be able to safely assist with the treatment and care of patients while practicing standard precautions and adhering to HIPAA and OSHA guidelines.
+- Graduates are expected to safely assist with the treatment and care of patients while practicing standard precautions and adhering to HIPAA and OSHA guidelines.

-- Graduates will be able to identify all major muscles of the body (actions, attachments, and palpation), systems within the body, and the medical terminology associated with massage therapy.
+- Graduates are expected to identify all major muscles of the body (actions, attachments, and palpation), systems within the body, and the medical terminology associated with massage therapy.

-- Graduates will be able to assist with functional restoration through one or more soft tissue manipulation techniques to increase range of motion, flexibility, and stability, provide pain relief, relaxation, or stress reduction.
+- Graduates are expected to assist with functional restoration through one or more soft tissue manipulation techniques to increase range of motion, flexibility, and stability, provide pain relief, relaxation, or stress reduction.

-- Graduates will be able to demonstrate good oral and written communication skills and essential job search skills.
+- Graduates are expected to demonstrate good oral and written communication skills and essential job search skills.

 - Program provides comprehensive preparation of graduates to be successful on the Massage & Bodywork Licensing Examination (MBLEx) offered through The Federation of State Massage Therapy Boards (FSMTB) and meet requirements within the state.